Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

 #### getCurrentUrl()

-> browser.getCurrentUrl() //Returning the browser current url, useful to compare with a url
+> browser.getCurrentUrl() //Returning the browser current url, useful to compare with another url

 Usage : Used to compare the current url to heroes page url to know if the user is on the heroes page